stocker88/nextjswebsite/_posts/finance-gurus.md

 ---
-title: 'Chose an AI Advisor over an Overrated Newsletter or Telegram Guru'
+title: 'Unleash Your Financial Potential: Why Your AI Advisor Beats Outdated Newsletters and Overhyped Telegram 'Gurus'
 excerpt: 'Have you ever wondered how financial gurus get paid?
 Do you know why Newsletters are overrated?'
 seoExcerpt: 'Have you ever wondered how financial gurus get paid?
 Do you know why Newsletters are overrated?'
 coverImage: '/assets/blog/financial-gurus/how finance gurus make money.webp'